 A recent report by Lord Young, David Cameron’s enterprise adviser, has proposed that the Government’s loans scheme to help young entrepreneurs start a new business is to be extended to the over 30s.
-When the scheme was originally launched the age limit was only 24 but this was raised to 30 earlier this year.
-Now it has been announced that the age limit for the loans is being extended to over 30s, along with a range of other reforms aimed at helping “fire up business growth” in the UK.
+When the scheme was originally launched the age limit was only 24.
+But this was raised to 30 earlier this year.
+Now it has been announced that the age limit for the loans is being extended to over 30s.
+Along with a range of other reforms aimed at helping “fire up business growth” for SMEs in the UK.

 This is a good point.
-Business owners that pro-actively set out to get the advice and support that’s right for them are the ones most likely to succeed and thrive.
-It’s vital they understand the areas where new businesses traditionally have problems, know how to avoid them and how to give their business the best chance of success.
-These areas include Business Planning, Financial and Cash Controls and Sales & Marketing and not just Loan Finance.
+SMEs that pro-actively set out to get the advice and support that’s right for them are the ones most likely to succeed and thrive.
+It’s vital they understand the areas where new businesses traditionally have problems.
+It is important to know how to avoid them and how to give their business the best chance of success.
+These areas include; Business Planning, Financial and Cash Controls and Sales & Marketing and not just Loan Finance.